wolffsiemssen/json_risk/docs/schedule_generation.md

 In the special case where `tenor` is zero, the resulting schedule consists of the valuation date and `maturity` only.

 If fixing or repayment schedules are required, these are rolled out with `effective_date` substituted by the first date in the interest rate schedule.
+Consequently, all three schedules start and end at the same dates.